-- 1. A coordinated, integrated and comprehensive approach should be used when dealing with planning matters within municipalities, across lower, single and/or upper-tier municipal boundaries, and with other orders of government, agencies, boards, conservation authorities and Service Managers including: - a) managing and/or promoting growth and development that is integrated with planning for infrastructure and public service facilities, including schools and associated child care facilities; - b) economic development strategies; - c) managing natural heritage, water, agricultural, mineral, and cultural heritage and archaeological resources; - d) infrastructure, multimodal transportation systems, public service facilities and waste management systems; - e) ecosystem, shoreline, watershed, and Great Lakes related issues; - f) natural and human-made hazards; - g) population, housing and employment projections, based on regional market areas, as appropriate; and - h) addressing housing needs in accordance with provincial housing policies and plans, including those that address homelessness. - 2.
+- 1. A coordinated, integrated and comprehensive approach should be used when dealing with planning matters within municipalities, across lower, single and/or upper-tier municipal boundaries, and with other orders of government, agencies, boards, and Service Managers including: - a) managing and/or promoting growth and development that is integrated with planning for infrastructure and public service facilities, including schools and associated child care facilities; - b) economic development strategies; - c) managing natural heritage, water, agricultural, mineral, and cultural heritage and archaeological resources; - d) infrastructure, multimodal transportation systems, public service facilities and waste management systems; - e) ecosystem, shoreline, watershed, and Great Lakes related issues; - f) natural and human-made hazards; - g) population, housing and employment projections, based on regional market areas, as appropriate; and - h) addressing housing needs in accordance with provincial housing policies and plans, including those that address homelessness. - 2.
 Planning authorities shall undertake early engagement with Indigenous communities and coordinate on land use planning matters to facilitate knowledge-sharing, support consideration of Indigenous interests in land use decision-making and support the identification of potential impacts of decisions on the exercise of Aboriginal or treaty rights. - 3.
 Planning authorities are encouraged to engage the public and stakeholders early in local efforts to implement this Policy Statement, and to provide the necessary information to ensure the informed involvement of local citizens, including equity-deserving groups. - 4.
 Planning authorities and school boards shall collaborate to facilitate early and integrated planning for schools and associated child care facilities to meet current and future needs. - 5.
-Planning authorities should coordinate emergency management and other economic, environmental and social planning considerations to support efficient and resilient communities.
+Planning authorities shall collaborate with publicly-assisted post-secondary institutions, where they exist, to facilitate early and integrated planning for student housing that considers the full range of housing options near existing and planned post-secondary institutions to meet current and future needs. - 6.
+Further to policy 6.2.5, planning authorities should collaborate with publicly-assisted post-secondary institutions on the development of a student housing strategy that includes consideration of off-campus housing targeted to students. - Planning authorities should coordinate emergency management and other economic, environmental and social planning considerations to support efficient and resilient communities. - 8.
+Municipalities, the Province, and other appropriate stakeholders are encouraged to undertake a coordinated approach to planning for large areas with high concentrations of employment uses that cross municipal boundaries.

-- 6. Municipalities, the Province, and other appropriate stakeholders are encouraged to undertake a coordinated approach to planning for large areas with high concentrations of employment uses that cross municipal boundaries. - 7.
-Where planning is conducted by an upper-tier municipality, the upper-tier municipality in consultation with lower-tier municipalities shall: - a) identify and allocate population, housing and employment projections for lowertier municipalities; - b) identify areas where growth and development will be focused, including strategic growth areas, and establish any applicable minimum density targets; - c) identify minimum density targets for growth and development taking place in new or expanded settlement areas, where applicable; and - d) provide policy direction for the lower-tier municipalities on matters that cross municipal boundaries. - 8.
-Where there is no upper-tier municipality or where planning is not conducted by an upper-tier municipality, planning authorities shall ensure that policy 6.2.7 is addressed as part of the planning process, and should coordinate these matters with adjacent planning authorities.
+- 9. Where planning is conducted by an upper-tier municipality, the upper-tier municipality in consultation with lower-tier municipalities shall: - a) identify and allocate population, housing and employment projections for lowertier municipalities; - b) identify areas where growth and development will be focused, including strategic growth areas, and establish any applicable minimum density targets; - c) identify minimum density targets for growth and development taking place in new or expanded settlement areas, where applicable; and - d) provide policy direction for the lower-tier municipalities on matters that cross municipal boundaries. - 10.
+Where there is no upper-tier municipality or where planning is not conducted by an upper-tier municipality, planning authorities shall ensure that policy 6.2.9 is addressed as part of the planning process, and should coordinate these matters with adjacent planning authorities.